cyrex562/zeromq/old/builds/zos/README.md

     `libzmq_la_SOURCES` to remove the duplicates.)

-*   IBM Make does not understand the `@` prefix (eg, `@echo`) as a way to avoid echoing the command, resulting in an error and the command being echoed anyway.
+*   IBM Make does not understand the `@` prefix (eg, `@echo`) as a way to avoid echoing the command, resulting in an Error and the command being echoed anyway.

 *   Many of the make targets result in GNU auto tools (`aclocal`, etc)